olcf/olcf-user-docs/systems/andes_user_guide.rst

 .. note::
     To access the gpu partition, batch job submissions should request ``-p gpu``.

-Both compute partitions are accessible through the same batch queue from Andes' login nodes.
+Please see the :ref:`batch-queues-on-andes` section to learn about the queuing policies for these two partitions.
+Both compute partitions are accessible through the same batch queue from Andes’s :ref:`andes-login-nodes`.

+Andes features a S8500 Series HDR Infiniband interconnect, with a maximum theoretical transfer rate of 200 Gb/s.

 .. _andes-login-nodes: